The $98,000 Nobody Noticed

 After doing dozens of these audits, I have found that vendor waste falls into three predictable categories.

 The first is shelfware — tools that were purchased and are now sitting unused or underused.
 The classic example is the enterprise plan with 20 seats where 6 people log in regularly.
 Nobody downgrades because nobody is tracking usage.
+I worked with a marketing agency paying $850 a month for a social scheduling tool with unlimited users and advanced analytics.
+They were using it to schedule posts for two clients.
+A $49-per-month plan would have covered them.
+That is $9,600 a year in pure waste on a single subscription.

 The second is overlap — multiple tools doing the same job because different departments chose independently.
 Three project management tools.
 Two video conferencing platforms.
 Four different ways to send files.
 Each person thinks their tool is the only one.
+This happens because departments buy tools in isolation.
+Sales picks one CRM, marketing picks another with CRM features, and customer success picks a third.
+Nobody is looking at the org-level view, so nobody sees that you are paying three vendors for 80 percent of the same functionality.

 The third is price drift — vendors who quietly raise prices at renewal, knowing most businesses rubber-stamp the invoice without checking market rates.
 A 10 percent annual increase compounded over 3 years means you are paying 33 percent more than when you started, and you are probably paying more than a new customer would.
+Here is a scenario I see constantly: a company signed a $500-per-month contract three years ago.
+The vendor has bumped it to $665 through annual increases.
+Meanwhile, two competitors have launched equivalent products at $350.
+The company never checked because the invoice just auto-processed.
+That gap of $315 per month is pure vendor tax.

 Why Manual Tracking Always Fails